 Health and Safety Risk Assessment and the Law

-At the very least, a risk assessment is a legal requirement in a working environment as it forms a crucial part of the health and safety management system.
+At the very least, a Health and Safety assessment is a legal requirement in a working environment as it forms a crucial part of the health and safety management system.

-The assessment of risk is a daily task in everyday life and people do not always realise that they are doing it.
+The assessment of risk is a daily task in everyday life and people do not always realize that they are doing it.
 Is it safe to change lanes on the highway?
 Is it going to rain, do I need to take an umbrella?
-Risk assessment becomes second nature to us and there is no law that demands that we do it.
+A Health and Safety Risk assessment becomes second nature to us and there is no law that demands that we do it.

 We do not want to get hurt or be the reason someone else is harmed.

 In the workplace, employers are tasked with the responsibility under the Occupational Health and Safety act to protect their workers and anyone else who may enter the premises, from being harmed by their work activities.